StructuredLabs/preswald/community_gallery/github-issues/README.md

 ### Running the App

 1. **Clone the repository** or download the files.
-2. **Prepare the Dataset**: Make sure the `data.csv` file is in the correct directory.
-The data should be properly cleaned, with any missing values filled by the median where appropriate.
+2. **Prepare the Dataset**: Make sure the csv file is in the correct directory.

 3. **Run the App**:
    Once all dependencies are installed and your dataset is in place, you can run the app locally by using the following command in your terminal: